-Another promising approach to achieving the desired device characteristics is to use thin tunneling FETs (TFETs) in conjunction with 2D devices.[14]
-TFETs do not rely on energy barriers to suppress leakage current but rather exploit quantum-mechanical tunneling to modulate drain current.
+Another promising approach to achieving the desired device characteristics is to use thin tunneling FETs (TFETs) in conjunction with 2D devices [14].
+The TFETs do not rely on energy barriers to suppress leakage current, but rather exploit quantum-mechanical tunneling to modulate drain current.
 Although the band gap of a single-layer 2D crystal semiconductor is well defined, by choosing a suitable heterojunction of dual-doped layers, it is possible to maximize the interlayer tunneling current but maintain a very low sub-threshold slope.
 The tunneling current can be boosted by the proper choice of heterojunction band offsets between the two 2D crystal layers.
 This type of tunneling transistor could be the thinnest possible manifestation of a TFET, which can also be scaled to the smallest dimensions, far below what may be feasible with traditional 3D semiconductors.
-A TFET with a 2D MoS2 channel contacted with highly doped germanium source electrodes has been reported with a sub-threshold slope of ~32 mV/decade, a supply voltage of <0.1 V and low current values.[15]
+A TFET with a 2D MoS2 channel contacted with highly doped germanium source electrodes has been reported with a sub-threshold slope of ~32 mV/decade, a supply voltage of <0.1 V and low current values [15].
 The goal of achieving such thin TFETs is also forcing controlled growth, doping and heterostructure design, and represent a promising path to achieving the device targets for neuromorphic designs.
-Further, 1T-FeFET[16] can be used to implement compact synaptic array structures that can be programmed at much lower read/write operating voltages.
+Further, 1T-FeFET [16] can be used to implement compact synaptic array structures that can be programmed at much lower read/write operating voltages.

 With respect to non-volatility, any of the current bit-readable/writable NVM technologies could be used, but floating and split-gate technologies as well as dielectric storage devices all require comparatively high write voltages.
 MRAMs and PCRAMs require high write currents.
-This gives the advantage to memristors[17], SOT[18] MRAMs, STT MRAMs, ReRAMs, FERAMs or CBRAMs.
-In particular, magneto-metallic spintronic technologies (demonstrating low-threshold switching currents) can be used to implement synaptic crossbar arrays interfaced with neural devices that are potentially an order of magnitude more energy-efficient in comparison to other resistive neuro-mimetic devices.
-[19]
+This gives the advantage to memristors [17], SOT [18] MRAMs, STT MRAMs, ReRAMs, FERAMs or CBRAMs.
+In particular, magneto-metallic spintronic technologies (demonstrating low-threshold switching currents) can be used to implement synaptic crossbar arrays interfaced with neural devices that are potentially an order of magnitude more energy-efficient in comparison to other resistive neuro-mimetic devices [19].
+An extended discussion on memristors can be found in Section 5D of this chapter.

-Another novel concept exploits one of the characteristics of high-k gate dielectric transistors to create a nonvolatile analog-like memory element.[20]
+Another novel concept exploits one of the characteristics of high-k gate dielectric transistors to create a non-volatile analog-like memory element [20].
 Specifically, it is the charge-trapping phenomenon that is leveraged.
-Experimental data from 22-nm silicon-on-insulator devices reveal that a charge-trap transistor possesses promising characteristics for implementing synapses in neural networks such as very fine tunability, weight-dependent plasticity, and low power consumption.
+Experimental data from 22-nm silicon-on-insulator devices reveal that a charge-trap transistor possesses promising characteristics for implementing synapses in neural networks, such as very fine tunability, weight-dependent plasticity, and low power consumption.